konradhalas/residuum/README.md

 Next body part - eyes.
 I used Pololu QTR-8RC with 8 reflectance sensors to detect line in front of my construction.
 This module is specially designed for line following robots.
-Moreover, supplier provide library for Arduino family and all you have to do is call `readLine()` function - simple like that.
-Another advantage of QTR-8RC is that it works with digital I/O pins, so number of analog-to-digital converters it's not a problem (e.g. my Arduino has only 6 of them).
+Moreover, supplier provides library for Arduino family and all you have to do is call `readLine()` function - simple like that.
+Another advantage of QTR-8RC is that it works with digital I/O pins, so limited number of analog-to-digital converters it's not a problem (e.g. my Arduino has only 6 of them).

 ![sensors](/other/photos/photo_sensors.jpg?raw=true)